Gradient estimates for SDEs Driven by Multiplicative L\'evy Noise: Introduction

 where $\|\cdot\|$ stands for the operator norm, and for some positive increasing function $c_\cdot$ and some constant $m\geq 0$

 \end{enumerate}

 \

 Obviously, (\ref{Ass0}) implies (\ref{A1}) and hence, the existence and uniqueness of the solution.
-Before stating our main result, let us briefly recall the main argument introduced in \cite{Zh1} for the study of the additive noise case, and explain why this argument is no-longer valid in the multiplicative case.
+Before stating our main result, let us briefly recall the main argument introduced in \cite{Zh1} for the study of the additive noise case, and explain why this argument is no longer valid in the multiplicative case.

 In the additive noise case where $\si_t(x)=\si_t$ is independent of $x$, for a fixed path $\ell_\cdot$ of $S_\cdot$, we may reformulate the equation (\ref{E1}) as To establish a derivative formula for $P_t^\ell$ with $P_t^\ell f:= \mE f(X_t^\ell)$, consider the following regularization of $\ell_\cdot$ for $\vv>0$: and the associated stochastic differential equation